dennisvdang/QA-Retrieval-System/README.md

-# QA Retrieval System for Medical Technology Company
+# QA Information Retrieval System using Fine-Tuned DistilBERT

 ![Banner](images/banner.png)

 ## Project Overview
-This project focuses on building a question-answering (QA) retrieval system to help customers find information about ultrasound probes and systems.
+This project focuses on building a question-answering (QA) information retrieval system to help customers find information about ultrasound probes and systems.
 The goal is to provide a comprehensive solution that can answer a variety of questions related to probe and system compatibility, specifications, and availability.

 ## Data
 The project utilizes two datasets that were created from a portion of the company's catalog: